Dr. Michael Olenick, President & CEO

 - Bachelors in Social Work, University of Illinois – Urbana, 1973

-Rick Roberts, Vice President, Information Technology & Operations
+Rick Roberts, Vice President & Chief Technology Officer

 Rick Roberts is the Vice President and Chief Technology Officer for CCRC and brings many years of technology experience in the application and system software area as well as system hardware areas.

 Rick’s responsibilities include evaluation, implementation, maintenance and technical support of all software and hardware systems, database management, oversight of day-to-day operations and facilities for 17 CCRC locations, and the implementation of CCRC’s full service Business Center.